pivotal/docs-tap/tap-gui/plugins/scc-tap-gui.hbs.md

               X-Custom-Source: project-star
     ```

-    Where `ACCESS-TOKEN` is the token you obtained after creating a read-only service account.
+    Where `ACCESS-TOKEN` is the token you obtained after creating a read-write service account.

 > **Important** The `Authorization` value must start with the word `Bearer`.